DavidAce/EMC-Lib/README.md

 A c++ compiler with support for the flag `-std=c++14`.

 ##### Eigen
-The Eigen math library has to be installed and found in PATH environment variable.
+The Eigen math library has to be installed and found in PATH environment variable, or included in the root directory of this project.
 Please download and install from

         http://eigen.tuxfamily.org/